w3f/consensus/keys/1-accounts.md

 In the author's words, "Rather than bit-twiddling, point mangling, or otherwise kludged-in ad-hoc fixes, Ristretto is a thin layer that provides protocol implementors with the correct abstraction: a prime-order group."

+---

 [1] Aggregation can dramatically reduce signed message size when applying numerous signatures, but if performance is the only goal then batch verification techniques similar results, and exist for mny signature schemes, including Schnorr.
 There are clear advantages to reducing interactiveness in threshold and multi-signaturtes, but parachains can always provide these on Polkadot.
-Importantly, there are numerous weaknesses in all known curves that support pairings, but the single most damning weakness is the pairing itself.
-$$ e : G_1 \times G_2 \to G_T $$
+Importantly, there are numerous weaknesses in all known curves that support pairings, but the single most damning weakness is the pairing $e : G_1 \times G_2 \to G_T$ itself.
 In essence, we use elliptic curves in the first palce because they insulate us somewhat from mathematicians ever advancing understanding of number theory.
 Yet, any known pairing maps into a group $G_T$ that re-exposes us, so attacks based on index-calculus, etc. improve more quickly.
 As a real world example, there were weaknesses found in BN curve of the sort used by ZCash during development, so after launch they needed to develop and migrate to a [new curve](https://z.cash/blog/new-snark-curve/).
 We expect this to happen again for roughly the same reasons that RSA key sizes increase slowly over time.